A113L/hc_rules_minimizer/README.md

 2. The final suggested number (the "MAX_COUNT") is what you would use in Mode 2 to build your efficient, first-phase attack file.

+**The new flag** *-ld N* or *--levenshtein-max-dist N*

+1. N=1	Rules differ by only 1 operation (e.g., insertion, deletion, or substitution).
+Conservative.
+Removes only extremely obvious duplicates and close typos.
+The final set remains large.
+2.
+3. N=2	Rules differ by up to 2 operations.
+Recommended Compromise.
+Provides significant size reduction by eliminating near-variants (e.g., T2t vs. T3t or D0 vs. D1).
+4.
+5. N=3	Rules differ by up to 3 operations.
+Aggressive.
+Useful for massive rule sets (hundreds of thousands) where maximum time-saving is needed.
+May remove slightly more diverse rules.

 *Value for the User*

 This tool transforms large, chaotic rule sets into compact, highly effective, and optimized files that are faster to load and more efficient in attacks on large, modern GPU-based platforms.
 This capability enables the creation of professional, custom rules that surpass publicly available sets in terms of performance and precision.